gladys-pascual/gladys-pascual/README.md

 * Once logged in, the user can create, update & delete a transaction.
 The user can also view a list of their transactions, and view a report of transactions with a pie chart.
 </p>
 <p>
-* I used a number of libraries such as react-router-dom, axios, react-hook-form, react day picker, day js, & nivo/pie.
-For more information, checkout my <a href="https://github.com/gladys-pascual/my-money-front-end-react" target="_blank">repo</a> for the front-end.
+* For the <a href="https://github.com/gladys-pascual/my-money-front-end-react" target="_blank">front-end</a>, I used a number of libraries such as react-router-dom, axios, react-hook-form, react day picker, day js, & nivo/pie.
 </p>
 <p> * For the <a href="https://github.com/gladys-pascual/my-money-back-end-transaction-service" target="_blank"> backend </a>, I created & deployed a CRUD service using AWS lambda functions & expose them as RESTful APIs using Amazon API Gateway.
 </p>